 - Divide the batter between the 16 muffin wells and sprinkle on the crumble topping.

 - Bake until a toothpick inserted in the center of a muffin comes out clean or with just a couple crumbs, about 15 to 20 minutes.

-- If you want to make icing to drizzle on top of these muffins, mix together 1/2 cup of powdered sugar with 1/2 teaspoon pure vanilla extract and 2 to 3 teaspoons of water until it reaches a spoonable consistency.
+- To Make Icing to Drizzle on Top: Mix together 1/2 cup powdered sugar with 1/2 teaspoon vanilla extract and 2 to 3 teaspoons of water until it reaches a spoonable consistency.
 Drizzle on top of the cooled muffins and let it set before serving.

 This post was first published on An Edible Mosaic on July 21, 2011.
 I updated it with more information on August 28, 2020.